 Shielding guidance update

-If you currently have pancreatic cancer, or have had the disease in the past, you may have been advised by the government that you need to take part in shielding (staying at home and only leaving the house for medical appointments).
-You might have been contacted by letter, text message or in another way to tell you to shield for 12 weeks.
+If you currently have pancreatic cancer or have had the disease in the past, you may have been advised by the government that you need to take part in shielding (staying at home and only leaving the house for medical appointments).
+You might have been contacted by letter, text message or in another way to tell you to shield and with any updates.

 Should I be shielding?

 If you currently have pancreatic cancer or had the disease in the past and had treatments to remove the cancer, particularly those involving the removal of your spleen, you are likely to be at an increased risk of Coronavirus and any complications.
 The virus is at a much lower level than when shielding was introduced in March and April.
 However, if you have concerns about the shielding process ending, it is important to speak to your medical team about your individual risk.
 You may also want to discuss ways of keeping you safe with your employer.

 Support for people who are shielding

 When shielding pauses, this does not mean that it is over.
 If you are diagnosed with pancreatic cancer or feel as though you should be on the shielding list for the future it is still important that you are registered.

 Even if you have been contacted about shielding and don’t feel as though you need support, the government recommend that you register for support so that it is there if you do need it.

 If you are shielding in England, you can register online for support here Or phone 0800 028 8327.
 You will need your NHS number to register.
 This can be found on your shielding letter if you received one or on any prescriptions.